ethereum/populus/docs/gotchas.rst

 [36] If you use a password file to unlock the account, make sure the file is well protected with the **right permissions**.

-[37] If you look at your acount in sites like etherscan.io and there are funds in the account, yet localy the account balance is 0 and geth refuses to run actions that require funds for gas - then **your local node is not synced**.
+[37] If you look at your account in sites like etherscan.io and there are funds in the account, yet locally the account balance is 0 and geth refuses to run actions that require funds for gas - then **your local node is not synced**.
 You must sync until the block with the transactions that sent money to this account.